Student Confidentiality and Privacy

-The College respects the privacy of the student at all times, but reserves the right to take necessary measures should there be a reason to believe College policies have been violated or the safety and well-being of the campus community may be compromised.
+The College respects the privacy of the student at all times bu reserves the right to take necessary measures should there be a reason to believe College policies have been violated or when there is reasonable concern for safety or well-being.
 In most cases, prior to a search of the student’s residence, personal belongings, or registered vehicle, the College will seek cooperation from the student.
-However, in cases involving local law enforcement investigations or when the College must quickly and confidentially proceed with a search in order to protect the safety of others, the College reserves the right to search without the student’s prior consent.
+However, in cases involving law enforcement investigations or when the College must quickly and confidentially proceed with a search to protect the saftey of others, the Collee reserves the right to search withoug the student’s prior consent.

 Residence Access and Authorized Search

-Authorized college officials may enter residences owned or leased by the College.
-These spaces include rooms in traditional residence halls and the bedrooms and shared living spaces in college-owned and leased apartments and townhouses.
-Student residences may be entered at any time for purposes of routine maintenance, repair, and health or safety inspections, or in response to any emergency situation.
+Authorized college officials may enter residences owned by the College.
+These spaces include rooms in traditional residence halls and the bedrooms and shared living spaces in college-owned and townhouses.
+Student on-campus residences may be entered at any time for purposes of routine maintenance, repair, and health or safety inspections, alleged policy violations or in response to any emergency situation.

 VISUAL INSPECTION: In cases when the College believes a policy or regulation is being violated, the College official may enter the student’s residence to conduct a preliminary visual inspection.
 Any prohibited items in clear view may be seized by the College officials.

-ADMINISTRATIVE SEARCH: The VP of Student Life or a designated Student Life Administrator on Call, or the President, may authorize a thorough administrative search of the student’s residence.
-An administrative search will be conducted by a Campus Security Officer and witnessed by a Residence Life professional.
-Any prohibited items discovered during an administrative search may be seized by Campus Security.
+ADMINISTRATIVE SEARCH: The Dean of Students or their designee may authorize a thorough administrative search of the student’s residence.
+Any prohibited items discovered during an administrative search may be seized by Campus Safety.